cysouw/graphicalgrammar/text/scandinavia.md

 ::: ex
 |
-| Jos auta-t minu-a, kun tarvit-sen apua, anna-n sinu-lle tämän.
+| Jos auta-t minu-a, kun tarvit-sen apu-a, anna-n sinu-lle tämä-n.
-| if help-2SG me-PART when need-1SG help give-1SG you-ALL this
+| if help-2SG me-PAR when need-1SG help-PAR give-1SG you-ALL this-GEN
-| If you help me, when I need help, then I give you this.
+| If you help me, when I need help, I will give you this.
 :::